PDLPorters/PDL-DSP-Windows/README.md

     use PDL;
     use PDL::DSP::Windows 'window';

-    # Get a piddle with a window's samples with the helper
+    # Get an ndarray with a window's samples with the helper
     my $samples = window( 10, tukey => { params => .5 });

     # Or construct a window object with the same parameters